Beach Permits

 Fishing and hunting licenses can also be purchased at the Nassau County Tax Collector offices and at Walmart of Fernandina Beach.

-Marriage Licenses
+Mariage Licenses

 A state-issued marriage license is required to be married in Florida.
 Licenses are good for 60 days.
 The marriage license must be returned to the clerk's office for recording within 10 days after the marriage is preformed.

 In Nassau County, licenses are issues by the Nassau County Florida Clerk of Courts office.
-See the Need to Know section for locations and phone numbers.

 A single man and woman, 18 or older, must come into the Clerk's office together.
 U.S. citizens must provide a driver's license and a Social Security number (not card, just number).
 Non-U.S. citizens may submit a naturalization number, immigration number or passport number.